-Jay Leno: US comedian 'seriously burned' in car fire
+Jay Leno: US comedian is recovering after being burned in fire

 News website TMZ reported that flames burned the left side of Leno's face, but "did not penetrate his eye or his ear".

-Leno, 72, was taken to the Grossman Burn Center where he is continuing to receive treatment, TMZ reports.
+Leno, 72, was taken to the Grossman Burn Center where he is continuing to receive treatment.

-He had been scheduled to appear at a financial conference in Las Vegas on Sunday.
+A spokesperson for the hospital said in a statement that Leno "wants everyone to know that he is in stable condition and receiving treatment" for injuries from a gasoline accident in his garage over the weekend.

-An email to event attendees, obtained by People magazine, said that he suffered "a very serious medical emergency" that prevented him from travelling.
+"He is in good humor and is touched by all the inquiries into his condition and well wishes [and] wants to let everyone know he is doing well."

 Leno left The Tonight Show in 2014.
 In 2015 he launched a TV programme called Jay Leno's Garage, where he drives and discusses rare and vintage cars with celebrities.